hindu-comm/weblogs/manasataramgini/2019/04/2019-04-29_leaves-from-the-scrapbook-4.md

 handled the case.
-The scary memory of the murder of a physician near my school by the irate relatives of a patient flashed in my mind but in the adrenaline rush I was feeling elated as I had never felt recently — I had knocked out an attacker successfully with the śilī\!
+The scary memory of the murder of a physician near my school by the irate relatives of a patient flashed in my mind but in the adrenaline rush I was feeling elated as I had never felt recently — I had knocked out an attacker successfully with the śilī!
 In my excitement, I sent off mails to Indrasena and my sisters describing the incident and asked them not to tell my parents.